emilboe/GardenView-Frontend/README.md

    ```sh
    npm start
    ```
-4. Make sure you have the back-end running locally as well.
+4. View the app locally in your browser.